aruntom/airline-ranking/README.md

 Using Python, Pandas, PandaSQL, Geoplotlib, Matplotlib, Seaborn, etc.

+This is a primitive study on the topic for academic purpose.

 [Goto Code folder for SQL Queries and visualization in Python](code)

 ## DATASET AND ATTRIBUTES